 There is evidence that €5 billion of administrative burden is wasted in the healthcare sector in the Netherlands alone.
 It’s quite bold to state that this ‘can therefore be scrapped’, because rules also provide structure, support accountability and make risks transparent and manageable.
 And last but not least, the legislator also wants to see all kinds of things complied with, such as requirements for a license, tender, etc.

 Do we leave it at that?
 No, definitely not.
 What if you had a smart online dialogue twice a year and asked your employees which rule they think could be abolished and why?
 What if you could let employees respond to each other’s ideas, and you would know which ones could potentially be abolished, and more importantly, why?
 What if you also asked which rule allows them to do their work in a stable and structured way?

-One of our clients tackled the ‘rules’ topic by simply asking its employees (nearly 3,000 employees) to name rules that only bother them and the organization and do not benefit the client.
+One of our clients tackled the ‘rules’ topic by simply asking its employees (nearly 3,000 employees) to name rules that only bother them and the organization and do not benefit the client, prioritize others’ answers and comment why you favour their answers more or less.
 The outcome was clear and could be divided into:

 1 rules that hinder employees from doing their jobs and unexplainably still exist;

 2 rules that are inconvenient, but serve a purpose;

 3 rules that need to be looked at more seriously but have the appearance of not being so.

 Anything under 1 can be simplified or removed after further analysis.
 Note the chain effect: ask the question where the rule got its origin.
 Do we still understand if the rule is outdated and unnecessary?
 Conduct further online dialogue in a small(er) group if necessary.